projf/projf-explore/fpga-graphics/README.md

 This folder contains the SystemVerilog designs to accompany Project F **[Exploring FPGA Graphics](https://projectf.io/posts/fpga-graphics/)**.

-All the designs are under the permissive [MIT licence](../LICENSE), but the posts themselves are subject to normal copyright restrictions.
+All the designs are under the permissive [MIT licence](../LICENSE), but the blog posts themselves are subject to normal copyright restrictions.

 ## iCEBreaker Build